NynaSunner/NynaSunner.github.io/shrines/homestuck/classes.md

 - Archetype: Noble/Courtier
 - Gender: Masculine
 > One who provides Aspect or provides through Aspect to benefit others

+Heirs naturally gravitate towards their Aspect and have great amounts of it.

 A Heir embodies their aspect.
 They swim in that thang.
 However that can make them have a pretty toxic relationship with their own Aspect